zuru122/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 101
 Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
 Acrostic
+Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.